 batch dimension by passing

 numpy.expand_dims function.
-We apply normalization on an image by dividing each pixel value by 255 to get a range of 0 to 1.
+Normalization is applied to an image by dividing each pixel value by 255 to get a range of 0 to 1.

 Repository contains pre-trained models.
 We load the model and do inference.
 Model is based on Single Shot Multibox Detector (SSD).
 We have two possible classes:

 no mask.
-Model predicts offsets for each anchor box along with class scores.
+The model predicts offsets for each anchor box along with class scores.
 The actual bounding boxes according to the anchors are decoded by using

 decode_bbox function.
 The most appropriate bounding boxes are selected by using non-maximum suppression (NMS).
 Finally, bounding boxes along with class labels and scores are displayed on an image.